I'm a fan of DIY. I have tested this bath bomb recipe many times, as well as fun variations of it.

 Lush Bath Bomb Recipe

 This version of how to make bath bombs doesn't use cornstarch, as it can cause infections and other possible health problems.
 My recipe includes instructions on how to use food colouring on the mold.
-I hope it inspires different finishing styles and looks.
+I hope it inspires you to try different finishing styles and looks.

 - Mixing Bowl